seandstewart/bardly/bardly/plays/romances/the-tempest/uncut.md

 Some tricks of desperation.
 All but mariners
 Plunged in the foaming brine and quit the vessel,
 Then all afire with me: the king's son, Ferdinand,
-With hair up-staring,--then like reeds, not hair,--
+With hair up-staring, (then like reeds, not hair,)
 Was the first man that leap'd; cried, 'Hell is empty
 And all the devils are here.' /